hapi-server/data-specification/HAPI-data-access-spec.md

 values when generating CSV output.

-The binary data output is best described as a binary translation of the CSV stream, with full numerical precision and no commas.
+The binary data output is best described as a binary translation of the CSV stream, with full numerical precision and no commas or newlines.
 Recall that the dataset header provides type information for each dataset parameter, and this definitively indicates the number of bytes and the byte structure of each parameter, and thus of each binary record in the stream.
 Array parameters are